PSE substations among five attacked in Pacific Northwest in November

 At least five attacks at electricity substations in Washington and Oregon, including two at Puget Sound Energy substations, have been reported to the FBI in recent weeks.

-Spokespeople for Puget Sound Energy, the Cowlitz County Public Utilities District and Bonneville Power Administration (BPA) confirmed the attacks happened in November, according to emails sent in response to Seattle Times inquiries.
+Spokespeople for Puget Sound Energy, the Cowlitz County Public Utility District and Bonneville Power Administration confirmed the attacks happened in November, according to emails sent in response to Seattle Times inquiries.

 The FBI declined to confirm it is investigating the attacks, but the utilities say they are cooperating with a federal investigation.